 - Apply for compensation from the SULF income insurance

 If you are entitled to income-related unemployment benefit from a-kassa but not to topping up from the Job Security Agreement, you may apply for benefits from SULF income insurance.
-Notify your unemployment status to Folksam on a special form.
+Apply for compensation from the income insurance by filling out the special form.
+Send it to Folksam.
+Remember to enclose the confirmation from Akademikernas a-kassa with you application for compensation.

 Contact the SULF Members´s Helpline for assistance.